rferl/riga-tool-quote-card/README.md

 [Tailwind](https://tailwindcss.com/docs) is being used for all `Settings` CSS.

 In order to maintain consistent styling, the following style assets are being shared between the RIGA Editor and the tool template repositories.

-Please make sure the following assets and configurations are being copied over from the respective directories and files:
+**Please make sure the following assets and configurations are being copied over from the respective RIGA Editor directories and files**:

 - Fonts from RIGA Editor are required in `/static/fonts` for development
 - Configuration required from the RIGA Editor's [`tailwind.config.cjs`](https://github.com/rferl/riga-editor/blob/main/tailwind.config.cjs):